Vv-Naveen-varma/Autonomous-Vehicle-Lane-detection/README.md

 > Reduce the noise in the image using gaussian_blur on gray_image

-> Apply canny to the gaussian_image by specifying low and high thresholds
+> Apply canny to the gaussian_image by specifying low and high thresholds.
+> Note: The document suggests to use a 1:2 or 1:3 ratio of thresholds here we use a 1:3 ratio.
+Feel free to play around!

 > Now find the hough_lines and draw the lines onto the image